scaperothian/diamondhands-demo/_posts/2024-05-09-a-basic-theoretical-arbitrage-approach.md

 &nbsp;

-With price observations and fees, we are ready to construct a prediction approach.
+With price observations and fees outlined, next we will construct a basic theoretical approach for detecting arbitrage opportunities.

 <br>